RPS, a Tetra Tech company (RPS)

-More information can be found for the specific services we offer, at the point of collection from the organisations websites.
+More information can be found for the specific services we offer at the point of collection from the organisation’s website.

-RPS will not share your data with third parties, unless there is a requirement to do so.
+RPS Group will not share your data with third parties unless there is a requirement to do so.

-We keep your personal data for the period necessary to fulfil the purposes for which it has been collected and to comply with our legal obligations.
+We will keep your personal data for the period necessary to fulfil the purposes for which it was collected and to comply with legal obligations.

 To determine the appropriate retention period for personal data, we consider the amount, nature, and sensitivity of the personal data, the potential risk of harm from unauthorised use or disclosure of your personal data, the purposes for which we process your personal data and whether we can achieve those purposes through other means, and the applicable legal requirements.

-In some circumstances we may anonymise your personal information so that it can no longer be associated with you, in which case we may use such information without further notice to you.
-Once this data is no longer required we will retain and securely destroy your personal information in accordance with applicable laws and regulations.
+In some circumstances we may anonymise your personal information so that it can no longer be associated with you, in which case we may continue to use such information without further notice to you.
+Once this data is no longer required, we will retain and securely destroy your personal information in accordance with applicable laws and regulations.

 Here is a list of the rights that all individuals have under data protection laws.
-They do not apply in all circumstances.
-If you wish to exercise any of them, we will explain at that time if they are engaged or not.
+They may not apply in all circumstances.
+If you wish to exercise any of them, we will explain at that time if they are applicable or not:

 - The right to be informed about your processing of your personal information